170 cm to Inches: A practical guide to Metric-Imperial Conversion

 - Performing the calculation: Multiplying or dividing, as appropriate, to obtain the converted value.

-It’s important to always check your units and ensure that they cancel out correctly.
+It’s important to always check your units and check that they cancel out correctly.
 This is a powerful tool for error checking.
 Failing to accurately convert units can lead to significant problems, especially in applications where accuracy is critical.

 Addressing Common Misconceptions